Charged Vector Inflation: The Setup and Background Dynamics

 Since the action (\ref{action}) is $O(3)$ invariant, the model admits the flat FRW cosmological background

-with the ansatz \cite{Emami:2016ldl} \ba A_{\mu}^{(a)}(t) = A(t)\, \delta^{a}_{\mu} \, . \ea The model behaves like three mutually orthogonal $U(1)$ gauge fields and ansatz (\ref{3-A}) assigns the same magnitudes $A(t)$ to each gauge field \cite{Golovnev:2008cf}.
+with the ansatz \cite{Emami:2016ldl} \ba A_{\mu}^{(a)}(t) = A(t)\, \delta^{a}_{\mu} \, . \ea The model behaves like three mutually orthogonal gauge fields with $U(1)_a$ gauge symmetry and ansatz (\ref{3-A}) assigns the same magnitudes $A(t)$ to each gauge field \cite{Golovnev:2008cf}.
 Note that the ansatz (\ref{3-A}) is not the only solution.
 Indeed, one can imagine a situation in which the initial amplitudes of the gauge fields are not equal to each other, $A_{\mu}^{(a)}(t) \neq A_{\mu}^{(b)}(t)$ for $a \neq b$.
 In this case, the spacetime metric will be in the form of Bianchi type I Universe.
 However, as shown in \cite{Contaldi:2014zua}, one expects the isotropic FRW background to be the attractor solution of the system so the spacetime rapidly approaches the FRW background and the gauge field amplitudes become equal.
+In addition, it is shown in \cite{Yamamoto:2012tq}, see also \cite{Golovnev:2008cf}, that with a large multiplet of $U(1)$ gauge fields and with appropriate form of the conformal factor $f(\phi)$, the FRW solution is the attractor limit of arbitrary initial conditions with background anisotropies.

 Varying the action (\ref{action}) with respect to the gauge fields, we obtain the associated Maxwell equation

 where a dot indicates derivative with respect to the cosmic time $t$.

 The variation of the action (\ref{action}) with respect to the scalar field gives the Klein-Gordon equation